matrixritter/check_meraki.py/README.md

 # check_meraki.py

-Meraki checkcommand script for classical monitoring systems like Nagios
+Checkcommand script for Meraki devices to be used in monitoring systems like Nagios

 ## Use Case Description